Brief History of Oil Development in Towsley Canyon

 LA Herald of 8/6/1874:

 "The San Fernando OIl-well Boring Company had a meeting yesterday in this city.
 The Secretary's report showed an expenditure, up to the present time, of seventeen hundred dollars.
 Mr. Spangler, the Superintendent of the well, was present and reported that the well was ninety-four feet deep, with considerable oil running into it; that they drilled seven to nine feet per day; and that everything was in perfect order, and working like a charm.
 When we consider the work that has been done, and the material on hand, we must commend this Company for economy.
 Fifteen hundred dollars, the amount paid for an engine and set of tools is said to be very cheap.
-This does not include the derrick, freight, and labor of putting the machines up.
-Success to the Well-boring Company; may they strike it big!"
+This does not include the derrick, freight, and labor of putting the machines up."

 "This well is now 160 feet, and the oil rises to within four feet of the surface.
 They are still boring, however, expecting to strike a stronger vein within a short distance."